CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 >Gate

-Press the ENTER button again to write the selected value to the internal memory; the angled bracket will disappear
+Press the ENTER button again to write the selected value to the internal memory; the angle bracket will disappear

 TYPE 1